Huchuy Qosqo ruins seem from above

 Complete Machu Picchu experience

 Huchuy Qosqo means 'Little Cusco' in Quechua.
 The Incas used Huchuy Qosqo for rituals and offerings to their Gods.
-It was also a site that was important for the development of Inca astronomy; there are incredible views of the Milky Way from here.
+It was also an important site in the development of Inca astronomy; there are incredible views of the Milky Way from here.

-We take a day to hike to and then tour the ruins.
+We take a day to hike to the ruins and then tour them.
 We spend the night in a house in the local community where people still live in the traditional Inca way.
-The accommodations are rustic but comfortable and we share dinner with the local family.
+The accommodations are rustic but comfortable, and we share dinner with the local family.
 If we are lucky, the family can play traditional music for us.

 We pick you up from your hotel at 5:30 am and drive 30 minutes to Tambomachay, the starting point of our trek.
-Daypacks on, we ascend a beautiful path that is surrounded by tall mountain peaks.
+Daypacks on, we ascend a beautiful path flanked by tall mountain peaks.

 In the distance, we can see Ausangate and the snow-capped mountains of Veronica, Pitusiray, Chicon, and San Juan.
 Close by, we see grazing llamas and alpacas.

-During the hike, we hike over 4 mountain passes.
+During the hike, we will hike over four mountain passes.
 Lunch is taken afore four hours of hiking.
 In the afternoon, we descend towards the Andean village of Pukamarca.
 We join an ancient path and walk into the Leon Punku ravine.
-This is not a huge ravine yet it is a beautiful one, steeped in history, and with enormous walls of rock to admire.
+This is not a gigantic ravine, yet it is a beautiful one, steeped in history and with enormous rock walls to admire.
 The Inca stairs here match any, anywhere in Peru.

 The afternoon’s hiking lasts 3-4 hours, and the day’s total distance is 16 km or 10 miles.

-We arrive at the house of a local family in Huchuy Qosqo where we share dinner and time before going to bed for the night in their house.
-You will be able to experience the life of local farmers living in remote areas high above the Sacred Valley, the lifestyles their ancestors were living during Inca times.
+We arrive at the house of a local family in Huchuy Qosqo, where we share dinner and spend some time before going to bed for the night.
+You will be able to experience the lives of local farmers living in remote areas high above the Sacred Valley, the lifestyles their ancestors lived during Inca times.

 After breakfast with the family, we have an in-depth tour of the archaeological site of Huchuy Qosco.

-We visit the Inca king’s palace, the Temple of Water, and ceremonial altars, taking in the best of these wonderful ruins.
+We visit the Inca king’s palace, the Temple of Water, and ceremonial altars, taking in the best of these incredible ruins.

 More about Huchuy Qosqo